espcarlo27-byte/jce-cyber-lab/simulations/SIM-004-Sysmon-Process-Create/README.md

 - Encoded execution is observable even when benign
 - Baseline noise must be measured before alerting

+> Sysmon Event ID 1 is available at the endpoint and used as supplemental validation.
+> Primary detection authority remains Windows Security Event ID 4688.

 ---

 ## 📸 Evidence Captured